 Enables attachments on a geodatabase feature class or table.
-Creates the necessary attachment relationship class and attachment table that will internally store attachment files.
+The tool creates the necessary attachment relationship class and attachment table that will store attachment files internally.

 Attachments must first be enabled using this tool before they can be added using the Add Attachments tool.

-If the geodatabase feature class or table already has attachments enabled, a warning message will be delivered and no processing will take place.
+If the geodatabase feature class or table already has attachments enabled, a warning message will appear and no processing will occur.

 The following code snippet illustrates how to use the EnableAttachments tool in the Python window.